Quelccaya Ice Cap: Hydrology and significance

 Glacial meltwater is an important source of water especially in dry years and during the dry season, including in the Altiplano and in the hyperarid coasts of Peru.
 For example, about 80% of Peru's hydropower sources are buffered by glacial meltwater.
 Avalanches and floods from glaciers have killed over 35,000 people and glacial retreat will likely increase their incidence.
 Enhanced melting may be contributing to streamflow, and past meltwater flows might have contributed to the formation of large lakes in the Altiplano.

 Most of Quelccaya borders on the Inambari River watershed, especially on the east and south; the western parts of the ice cap border on the Vilcanota River/Urubamba River catchment of which it is an important part.
-Clockwise from the northwest the Rio Chimboya, the Quebrada Jetun Cucho, the Quebrada Queoñani, the Rio Quelcaya Mayu, an unnamed river, the Rio Huancané, the Rio Ritiananta and the Quebrada Accoaysana Pampa emanate from the ice cap.
-The first four rivers eventually converge into the westward flowing Rio Corani, a tributary of the northward-flowing Rio Ollachea/Rio Sangabán which eventually ends into the Inambari River; the last four rivers eventually converge into the southwards-flowing Rio Salcca, which then turns west and ends into the Vilcanota River.
+Clockwise from the northwest the Rio Chimboya, the Quebrada Jatun Cucho/Jetun Cucho, the Quebrada Queoñani, Quebrada Sairi-Saire Mayu-Quelcaya Mayu/Querani Mayu, the Rio Huancané, the Rio Ritiananta and the Quebrada Accoaysana Pampa emanate from the ice cap.
+The first four rivers eventually converge into the westward flowing Rio Corani, a tributary of the northward-flowing Rio Ollachea/Rio Sangabán which eventually ends into the Inambari River; the last four rivers eventually converge into the southwards-flowing Rio Phinaya/Salcca, which then turns west and ends into the Vilcanota River.
 Some of the valleys that drain southeastward, northeastward and west-northwestward from Quelccaya can be affected by glacier-related floods.

 Quelccaya is the largest glacierized area in the watershed of the San Gabán hydropower plant and also of the catchment Rio Vilcanota watershed; its water is used by the Cusco Region.
 The water is used for both irrigation and hydropower production.
 The population in the region is for the most part rural with low socioeconomic status, and as such is highly vulnerable to the effects of climate change.
 Additionally, glaciers have important religious and social value for the local communities.